quex-tech/developer-docs/general/data_delivery.md

 `fulfillRequest(OracleMessage memory message, ETHSignature memory signature, uint256 requestId, uint256 tdId)`.
 At this point, the oracle pool policies are checked, signature is verified, and the data is dispatched to the consumer callback.

-## Off-Chain Initiated Data Transfer
+## Off-chain initiated data transfer

 This case is way simples, as the only method invoked on-chain is `pushData(OracleMessage memory message, ETHSignature memory signature, uint256 flowId, uint256 tdId)`.
 Note that this method is again payable, and the attached value can be